andrewfargo/csc207-mp2-fractions/README.md

 will request of the lexer a history of the calculations, which it will print.

 ## Citations

+Instructions, written by Samuel Rebelsky, were consulted and may be found here: (https://rebelsky.cs.grinnell.edu/Courses/CSC207/2024Fa/mps/mp02.html)

 While I'd known the idea of left-regular grammars, I went to Wikipedia for more specifics before starting programming. (https://en.wikipedia.org/wiki/Regular_grammar)